SCToolsOrg/statical/docs/docs/advanced.md

 # Advanced Usage

 Do you want to add more content to your graphs?
 Maybe you want to show names next to the lines?
 Maybe avatars?
-You cal do all of that with Statical and custom update logic.
+You can do all of that with Statical and custom update logic.

 ## `create-chart` event